hugogirard/durableFunctionFormRecognizer/README.md

 dotnet build -c Release
 ```

-Now you are ready to run the seeder, to do this execute this command.
+Now you are ready to run the seeder, execute this command:

 ```
 dotnet bin\Release\net5.0\SeederApp.dll